JeremyMarshall/docker-teamcity-agent-teradata/README.md

     --force-rm=true --no-cache=true .
 ```

-* Use the Jenkins swarm plugin as per [https://wiki.jenkins-ci.org/display/JENKINS/Swarm+Plugin]
+* You will also need a Teamcity Server

 * Run your new container with
 ```
- docker run -i -t test my-own-container -master jenkins-url
+docker run -e TEAMCITY_SERVER=http://builldserver7:8111 -dt -p 9090:9090 test
 ```

-Use any parameters for the jenkins swarm client directly
+* Builds on the fine work of hub.docker.com/r/ariya/centos7-teamcity-agent